strangerstudios/pmpro-bbpress/readme.txt

 2. Settings -> Forums

 == Changelog ==
+= 1.5.3 =
+* BUG: Fixed fatal error when bbPress was not activated.

 = 1.5.2 =
 * ENHANCEMENT: When redirecting members away from protected forums, the referring page is now saved in $_SESSION['pmpro_bbp_redirected_from'].